“Courage does not always roar. Sometimes courage is the quiet voice at the end of the day saying, ‘I will try again tomorrow.” ― Mary Anne Radmacher

 As time dwindles, I have to make a lifetime decision: my escape!

 One afternoon, I have all my reasons and qualms together.
 I am too young, comparing to the cult leaders, but I don’t care.
 I won’t leave without saying a word.
-I summon all the “leaders” with the exception of the mastermind, who was out of town, and once told me that I will never do well in school.
+I summon all the “leaders” with the exception of the mastermind, who was out of town, and once told me that I’d never amount to anything.
 I don’t blame him for his painful, shocking reminder.
-How can I succeed when someone we all look up to discourages us from studying?
+How can I succeed when someone we all look up to discourages us from pursuing education?
 “I just wish he knew me before I joined his church,” I whisper, but I am polite and do not say a word back, at least not yet.

 I take off, leaving behind all their false doctrines, completely confused.